eliotmartin/emhomelab/content/posts/cloudflare-tunnel-and-reverse-proxy-setup.md

     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
 ---
-I got paranoid about forwarding ports from my router to the services inside my network so did some digging on how I could better secure my infrastructure.
+## The Problem
+Exposing some of my homelab services to the internet involves forwarding ports on my router (specifically 80 and 443) to the machines hosting them.
+This is bad and makes me paranoid.
+I wanted to be able to reach these services from outside without compromising my networks security.

+## The Solution
-**Cloudflare's Tunnel** and **NGINX Proxy Manager** is the *free* solution...
+Setting up a **Cloudflare Tunnel** and **NGINX Proxy Manager**

 ## Cloudflare's Tunnel
 According to Cloudflare themselves, a **Cloudflare Tunnel**...